wshon/madedit-mod/README.txt

 A. Linux, FreeBSD, and Unix-like OS (__WXGTK__):
    a.
 GNU C++ 3.x/4.x:
       Required Libraries to compile:
-      1. wxWidgets-2.6.1 or higher with Unicode enabled
+      1. wxWidgets-2.6.1 or higher with Unicode and IPC enabled
-      2. Boost-1.33.0 or higher
+      2. Boost-1.33.0 or higher(build Boost-Python)
       3. Boost.Xpressive latest version
       4. Python 2.7 or higher
       5. hunspell 1.3.3 or higher